search icon

 A corporate seal can be time consuming

-Making sure officers and agents have the corporate seal with them for transactions can take more time out of the business day.
+Making sure officers and agents have the corporate seal with them for transactions can take more time out of a business day.
 It can also take extra time at the beginning to design the seal and create equipment to reproduce it on documents.

-Managing access to a Corporate Seal can require a lot of effort
+Managing access to a corporate seal can require a lot of effort

 A Corporate Seal Can Mean More Protection and More Work